SoftwareHeritage/swhapguide/README.md

 Software Heritage Acquisition Process Guidelines
 ------------------------------------------------

+This directory contains the full sources of the [SWHAP](https://www.softwareheritage.org/swhap) Guidelines, that describe the detailed process to rescue, curate and archive landmark legacy source code, as originally developed by Software Heritage and the University of Pisa with support from UNESCO.

-This directory contains the full sources of the [SWHAP](https://www.softwareheritage.org/swhap) Guidelines, in Markdown format, which are designed to produce a [beautifully rendered PDF output](SWHAP@Pisa.pdf), as well as to ease maintainability.
+The document sources are in Markdown format, and are designed to produce a [beautifully rendered PDF output](SWHAP@Pisa.pdf), as well as to ease maintainability.

 This requires the use of a few extensions, that make the Markdown rendering on GitHub suboptimal, hence we also add the generated PDF output for your immediate use.